mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 must specify).
 The key vault collection is used for automatic and explicit encryption/decryption as well as key management functions.

-For key management functions that requires updating key documents in the key vault collection, the corresponding create, update, or delete operations MUST be done with write concern majority.
+For key management functions that require updating key documents in the key vault collection, the corresponding create, update, or delete operations MUST be done with write concern majority.

-For encryption/decryption and key management functions that requires reading key documents from the key vault collection, the find operation MUST be done with read concern majority.
+For encryption/decryption and key management functions that require reading key documents from the key vault collection, the find operation MUST be done with read concern majority.